bgk0018/garden/src/site/notes/permanent/3 Vital Questions - David Emerald Highlights.md

 ---
-### VITAL QUESTION 1 Where Are You Putting Your Focus?
+### VITAL QUESTION 1 Where are you putting your focus?
 #### CHAPTER ONE Late Night at the Office
 #### CHAPTER TWO Where Are You Putting Your Focus?
 >[!QUOTE]